 • Creative Writing Workshop

-• Women’s, Gender and Queer Studies
+• Women, Gender, and Sexuality Studies

-• Queer Poetics and Studies in Marginalization
+• Queer Theory and Poetics

 • Documentary Poetics

-• Interdisciplinary and Performance Studies
+• Interdisciplinary, Hybrid, and Performance Studies

 • Modernism and Postmodernism